 III.
 MEMBERSHIP

-1) There are three categories of active members: regular, student and retired.
+1) There are four categories of active members:new regular, student and retired.

 2) Any person interested in foreign languages may become an active member by paying the appropriate yearly membership fee not later than the time of the annual meeting.